richardvanthof/Enigmini-cracker/README.md

 ![program](src/assets/program.png)

 As a programming exercise I tried to solve an assignment from the 2024 AIVD Kerstpuzzel (Chrismas puzzle) to crack cyphers for a simplified Enigma-like algorithm.
-This was a nice project to get started with simple encryption and combinatronics in Typescript.
+This was a nice challange to play with simple encryption and combinatronics in Node.js.

 - [View instructions (Dutch)](src/assets/KP2024+final+1.02.jpg)